ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 This rule accepts a configuration object with one option:

-- `kind: ['const']`: Configure which kinds of variables are allowed.
+- `kind`: Configure which kinds of variables are allowed.

 #### `kind`